 Confirmation is not a requirement.
 It is the decision of the confirmand to make this rite.
 The Episcopal Church’s theology of confirmation has continued to evolve along with its understanding of baptism.
 Confirmation is no longer seen as the completion of Christian initiation, nor is confirmation a prerequisite for receiving communion.
 Baptism is full initiation by water and the Holy Spirit into Christ’s body the church (BCP, p.
 298).
 Accordingly, confirmation has been increasingly understood in terms of a mature, public reaffirmation of the Christian faith and the baptismal promises.

-To learn more about youth confirmation at St. John’s, please contact Jean Hansen at 952-201-0424 or email@example.com.
+To learn more about youth confirmation at St. John’s, please contact Katie Madsen at email@example.com.

 - Connect youth with other adults (besides their parents) in order to learn about Jesus Christ and what the Christian Faith means in their daily lives.

 - Build a Christian community, rooted in Christ (distinguishing this community from any other)

 - Better understanding of basic Christian topics: The Bible, Sacraments, 10 Commandments, Lord’s Prayer, Apostles’ Creed, develop better understanding of Christian discipleship – i.e. and church basics such as stewardship, service and evangelism

 - Learn to balance our day-to-day activities and keep God as a priority

 - Learn about and explore our Spiritual Gifts